afakes/rubix-tech-eval/README.md

 _**ECMAScript6** (aka ES6, JavaScript, or NodeJS)_

 For this test I have chosen to use ECMAScript6 (ES6) / HTML / CSS.
 A few of the factors that led to this decision;
- - The ECMAScript6 functions & classes, can be ported directly to NodeJS, eseentially are NodeJS, excluding references to the Web Browser DOM, these have been kept to a minimum with using the a MVC pattern
+ - The ECMAScript6 functions & classes, can be ported directly to NodeJS, essentially are NodeJS, excluding references to the Web Browser DOM, these have been kept to a minimum with using the a MVC pattern
  - A single file exchanged with other users.
 Any internet user will already have a ES6 capable environment, i.e. the Web Browser.
 This environment additionally serves as the visualisation platform
  - Debugging within the browser is straight forward, with the JS console